basil-balthasar/np-utils/README.md

 We welcome any feedback, issues or contributions to this repository.
 Please use the Issues tab to report any problems or suggest improvements.

+You are also welcome to add your own utilities or suggest changes using Pull Requests.

+We only ask that you share utilities built upon the NeuroPlatform API without sharing core code or data from the NeuroPlatform itself.

+If you have any questions, please contact us.

 ## Documentation

 See the [official NeuroPlatform documentation](https://finalspark-np.github.io/np-docs/welcome.html#navigation).